Skip to main content

 Stroke prevention

-"Not all strokes are avoidable, but as many as nine out of 10 strokes could be prevented because they are linked to factors you can change or manage," explains Juliet Bouverie OBE, chief executive at the Stroke Association.
+Juliet Bouverie OBE, Chief Executive Officer, Stroke Association says: "Not all strokes are avoidable, but as many as nine out of 10 could be prevented because they are linked to factors you can change or manage."

-Contrary to popular belief, it's not just older people who need to know how to reduce the risk of stroke.
-While most cases occur in people aged over 65 years, a stroke can occur at any age: "Many people think that strokes only happen to older people, but stroke can strike anyone, at any time," says Bouverie.
+Contrary to popular belief, it's not just older people who need to know how to reduce their chance of stroke.
+While most cases occur in people aged over 65 years, a stroke can happen at any age.

 What happens during a stroke?